 and are [jointly / severally] authorised to execute all documents and take all necessary and appropriate actions on behalf of [insert the name of the proposed company], following incorporation.

-RESOLVED, that [insert individual name] is hereby appointed and authorised to sign the Articles of Association of [insert the name of the proposed company] on behalf of the Company.

 RESOLVED, that the Company duly adopts the proposed Articles of Association, which is annexed to this resolution and will be submitted to the DIFC Registrar of Companies for the purpose of incorporation of [insert the name of proposed company] in the Dubai International Financial Centre.